Princeton-CDH/test-data-repo/README.md

 This is a test repository to prototype and document mechanisms for continuous validation of data in GitHub based on tools for continuous integration testing for software projects.

+## Installation & Usage

+This data build uses Python [invoke](http://pyinvoke.org) to run validation tasks.

+Install python dependencies:

+  `pip install -r requirements.txt`

+Run the invoke `validate_xml` task:

+  `invoke validate_xml`

+The files to be validated and schemas to be used are configured in `invoke.yaml`